 Refunding PayPal Standard, Check, COD and Cash Payments

-For PayPal Standard payments, you can transfer refunds to the customer for the appropriate amount from within your PayPal account.
+For legacy PayPal Standard payments, transfer refunds to the customer from within your PayPal account.

 For refunds for purchases made via check, COD or other forms of payment, you have to issue the equivalent payment to the customer.